 The great thing is, even if you’ve defined an artboard for your project, you can still work outside the artboard on the infinite canvas.

 Sketch notes, ideas and perspectives beside your photo or plan.

-We used this artboard to isolate the kitchen area of an old blueprint for planning.
-To the side, we sketched in viewpoints to help visualize the new flow.
+I used this artboard to isolate the kitchen area of an old blueprint for planning a renovation.
+To the side, I sketched in viewpoints to help visualize the new flow.

 Create drawing elements separately from the artboard, then select and drag them onto your canvas.